Lesotho Legalizes Cannabis

 Big news in Africa: Lesotho legalizes cannabis.
-A South African medical company based in the Western Cape is about to start cultivating cannabis for medical and scientific reasons in a unique community profit-sharing deal made with Lesotho’s Ministry of Health.
+A South African medical company based in the Western Cape is about to start cultivating cannabis for medical and scientific reasons.
+This is a unique community profit-sharing deal made with Lesotho’s Ministry of Health.

 Verve Dynamics in a Win-Win Deal

-Verve Dynamics will be the first ever marijuana manufacturing company in Africa to be allowed to grow and process cannabis – in a tiny country called Lesotho.
-Cannabis is already the main cash crop in the Mountain Kingdom where farmers know exactly what they are doing with the herb and where government is collaborating to lead the African industry in cannabis products and medicinal benefits.
+Verve Dynamics will be the first ever marijuana manufacturing company in Africa to be allowed to grow and process cannabis.
+They will do so in a tiny country called Lesotho.
+Cannabis is already the main cash crop in this Mountain Kingdom.
+Farmers here know exactly what they are doing with the herb.
+They know where government is collaborating to lead the African industry in cannabis products and medicinal benefits.

-Verve Dynamics obtained their license in September 2017 and has invested some R30 million into the first phase of the project.
+Verve Dynamics obtained their license in September 2017.
+To date they have invested some R30 million into the first phase of the project.
 Verve Dynamics will also adhere to the country’s, and global, medical and narcotic regulations.
 This is in tune with the Lesotho Government’s Good Agricultural Practices and Current Good Manufacturing Practice regulations.

 Phases 1, 2 and 3

 The aim is to first grow a bumper crop of cannabis and then to harvest the plant, according to Richard Davies of Verve Dynamics.
-The next step is to produce different cannabis products in the form of capsules, tinctures and other therapeutic products.
+The next step is to produce different cannabis products in the form of capsules, tinctures and others.

-When Verve Dynamics has tested the demand for medical cannabis in terms of the African and overseas markets, they will start with Phase 2 and 3.
+Verve Dynamics will test the demand for medical cannabis in terms of the African and overseas markets.
+They will then start Phases 2 and 3.
 This will see an extension of Phase 1 in proportion to the size of the public demand.

 Lesotho Leads Cannabis Demand

-Davies is hoping for a huge demand as a total of 70% of Africa’s cannabis is currently grown in Lesotho and the African market is developing.
-Not only will Verve Dynamics be the very first company to grow cannabis and produce superior medicinal products, but so too was the company the first to make a tranquiliser from Channa or Kanna or Kougoed, the succulent herb also known as Sceletium tortuosum.
-In this win-win situation, the Khoe Khoe community shares their Sceletium plants with Verve and they split the profits.
+Davies is hoping for a huge demand for cannabis products from Lesotho.
+A total of 70% of Africa’s cannabis is currently grown in Lesotho.
+The African market is developing.
+Verve Dynamics is the very first company to grow cannabis and produce superior medicinal products.
+The company is also the first to make a tranquilizer from Channa (Kanna or Kougoed), the succulent herb also known as Sceletium tortuosum.
+The Khoe Khoe community shares their Sceletium plants with Verve and they split the profits in this win-win situation.